risingstar-bit/Compose-Community/CONTRIBUTING.md

 # **Contribution on DSA Problems**

--On DSA folder you can upload or optimise algorithms.
+- On DSA folder you can upload or optimise algorithms.
 - Your algorithm must be in proper folder if not present make a folder then upload it. example- BinarySearch.java(file) -> Searching (folder)
 - You must add comments to your code so that users can easily understand.<br>